 With hopefully a bunch of killer products on your Import List, open the list by clicking on it from the left-hand menu.
 You should see your products, ready to go.
 This is where you’ll tweak any product names or descriptions.
 The part you’ll want to pay the most attention to is the Variants tab.
 That’s where pricing is set.
 Make sure you give yourself a large enough margin so you can make a profit and be able to absorb costs from returns, shipping (if you’re going to offer free shipping), etc. Also, make sure to set each of the products to match the collection we created earlier.

 With all your products configured as you’d like (make sure to click Save on each of them), either click Push to Store on each product or scroll to the top of the page and click Push Current Page.
 This will sync the products to your Shopify store and create listings for each of them.

 With all the products synced, we can see each of the products in our store, including how many are in stock with the supplier.
-Then, under the Products menu on the left-hand side, click All Products.
+Then, click All Products under the Products menu on the left-hand side.

 A sight to behold, isn’t it?
 With products in our store ready to sell, we can go back to our theme and add them to our homepage.